loharkamleshhh/SQL_Project/README.md

 # Background
 Driven by a quest to navigate the data analyst job market more effectively, this project was born from a desire to pinpoint top-paid and in-demand skills, streamlining others work to find optimal jobs.

-Data hails from my [SQL Course](https://lukebarousse.com/sql).
+Data hails from my [📁 project_sql folder](https://drive.google.com/drive/folders/1MFJteos3ElhIDhc5Ly-GuDkbcwRQcKKf).
 It's packed with insights on job titles, salaries, locations, and essential skills.

 ### The questions I wanted to answer through my SQL queries were: